-As of December 31, 2011, we had \$4.6 billion of outstanding indebtedness on a consolidated basis, which includes \$2.5 billion of non-recourse transition and system restoration bonds.
-As of December 31, 2011, approximately \$1.3 billion aggregate principal amount of this debt was required to be paid through 2014.
-This amount excludes principal repayments of approximately \$872 million on transition and system restoration bonds, for which dedicated revenue streams exist.
+As of December 31, 2012, we had \$5.9 billion of outstanding indebtedness on a consolidated basis, which includes \$3.8 billion of non-recourse transition and system restoration bonds.
+As of December 31, 2012, approximately \$450 million aggregate principal amount of this debt is required to be paid through 2015.
+This amount excludes principal repayments of approximately \$1.2 billion on transition and system restoration bonds, for which dedicated revenue streams exist.
 Our future financing activities may be significantly affected by, among other things:

-- general economic and capital market conditions; - 9 - credit availability from financial institutions and other lenders;
+general economic and capital market conditions;

-- investor confidence in us and CenterPoint Energy and the markets in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our and CenterPoint Energy's future earnings and cash flows; - market perceptions of our and CenterPoint Energy's ability to access capital markets on reasonable terms; - our exposure to GenOn Energy, Inc. (GenOn) (formerly known as RRI Energy, Inc., Reliant Energy, Inc. and Reliant Resources, Inc. (RRI)) in connection with certain indemnification obligations; and - provisions of relevant tax and securities laws.
+- credit availability from financial institutions and other lenders; - investor confidence in us and CenterPoint Energy and the markets in which we operate; - maintenance of acceptable credit ratings by us and CenterPoint Energy; - market expectations regarding our and CenterPoint Energy's future earnings and cash flows; - market perceptions of our and CenterPoint Energy's ability to access capital markets on reasonable terms; - our exposure to GenOn Energy, Inc. (GenOn) (formerly known as RRI Energy, Inc., Reliant Energy, Inc. and Reliant Resources, Inc. (RRI)), a wholly owned subsidiary of NRG, in connection with certain indemnification obligations; and - · provisions of relevant tax and securities laws.

-As of December 31, 2011, we had approximately \$2.5 billion aggregate principal amount of general mortgage bonds outstanding under the General Mortgage, including (a) \$508 million held in trust to secure pollution control bonds for which CenterPoint Energy is obligated of which \$100 million secured bonds that were redeemed in March 2012 and \$290 million secure bonds that are owned by CenterPoint Energy and (b) approximately \$229 million held in trust to secure pollution control bonds for which are owned by CenterPoint Energy and (b) approximately \$229 million held in trust to secure pollution control bonds for which we are obligated.
-Additionally, as of December 31, 2011, we had approximately \$253 million aggregate principal amount of first mortgage bonds outstanding under the Mortgage, including approximately \$151 million held in trust to secure certain pollution control bonds for which CenterPoint Energy is obligated.
+As of December 31, 2012, we had approximately \$2.4 billion aggregate principal amount of general mortgage bonds outstanding under the General Mortgage, including (a) \$408 million held in trust to secure pollution control bonds for which CenterPoint Energy is obligated, \$290 million of which secures bonds that are currently owned by CenterPoint Energy, and (b) approximately \$183 million held in trust to secure pollution control bonds for which we are obligated.
+Additionally, as of December 31, 2012, we had approximately \$253 million aggregate principal amount of first mortgage bonds outstanding under the Mortgage, including approximately \$151 million held in trust to secure certain pollution control bonds for which CenterPoint Energy is obligated.
 We may issue additional general mortgage bonds on the basis of retired bonds, 70% of property additions or cash deposited with the trustee.
-Approximately \$2.5 billion of additional first mortgage bonds and general mortgage bonds in the aggregate could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2011.
+Approximately \$2.9 billion of additional first mortgage bonds and general mortgage bonds in the aggregate could be issued on the basis of retired bonds and 70% of property additions as of December 31, 2012.
 However, we have contractually agreed that we will not issue additional first mortgage bonds, subject to certain exceptions.